 - Giving them enough time for relaxation and leisure

 When you involve and engage your employees, it builds employee satisfaction.
-Teams that work together with involvement are happier and satisfied.
+Teams that work together with involvement are happier and more satisfied.
 The best way to encourage employees is to make them fully involved.
 To hear them out in need.
-To make them realize that they are equally important, and their contribution and hard work are always appreciated.
+To make them realize they are equally important and their contribution and hard work are always appreciated.

 Work-life can be hectic and burdensome at times.
 When you involve and engage your employees deliberately, it reduces employee turnover and enhances employee satisfaction.

 Helping employees develop their skill sets is also one of the attributes of employee satisfaction.
-When you give your employees room for developing their skills, it boosts their job satisfaction and increases work efficiency.
-This also signifies that, along with your organizational growth, you even care about their career development.
+When you give your employees room to develop their skills, it boosts their job satisfaction and increases work efficiency.
+This also signifies that you even care about their career development along with your organizational growth.

 Evaluating if the employees want to learn something new or need any specific training is always a good practice.
-Lack of this management approach often makes the employees dissatisfied.
+The lack of this management approach often makes the employees dissatisfied.
 Since they feel they have nothing left to learn.